 I’m in the lovely position of now working at the college that I trained in.
 I’m passionate about the student experience and when I qualified in 2002 I set up a low cost clinic so that I could provide sitting-in hours for students to observe the case-taking process.
 I took the lead as we transitioned in to the Higher Education model that our registering body recommends as I felt that it was a great opportunity for our students.
 I’m totally confident and very proud of the quality of education that we provide.

-Kathy Pitt Co-founded the college in 1997 lecturer
+Kathy Pitt Co-founded the college in 1997.
+Lecturer

-Sally Nunn lecturer.
+Sally Nunn Lecturer.
 Runs student clinic

-The course is streamlined according to HE level guidelines to provide a thorough and progressive learning experience through different teaching methods, graded work modules and a wide range of lectures.
+The course is streamlined according to Higher Education level guidelines to provide a thorough and progressive learning experience through different teaching methods, graded work modules and a wide range of lectures.
 In addition, there are monthly homework requirements.
 There is a strong emphasis on developing practical clinical skills as well as academic study.